+S&P Global Ratings

 Environmental, Social, And Governance Evaluation

 EP Infrastructure

 Summary

-EP Infrastructure (EPIF) is a Czech Republic-based diversified energy infrastructure group that operates across four core segments: gas transmission, gas and electricity distribution, gas storage, and heat generation and distribution.
-It also has interests in Slovakia and Germany, and until 2020 also was active in Hungary.
+EP Infrastructure (EPIF) is a Czech Republic-based diversified energy infrastructure group operating across four core business segments: gas transmission, gas and electricity distribution, gas storage, and heat generation and distribution.
+It also has interests in Slovakia and Germany.
 Its subsidiaries have long operational histories, although the group in its current form was founded in 2013.
-EPIF is majority owned (69%) by EPH, a vertically integrated energy company.
-Macquarie Infrastructure and Real Assets (MIRA) acquired a 31% interest in 2017.
-EPIF's ESG Evaluation of 66 reflects a governance structure that has enabled the group to realize its strategy, but that lacks formal independence; it also reflects our view that EPIF is adequately prepared for potential disruptions, and has a still-developing approach to long-term sustainability.
-While the group's handling of environmental risk focuses largely on regulatory compliance, EPIF recently set decarbonization targets, which will likely fuel improvements in its environmental performance.
+EPIF is majority-owned (69%) by EPH, a vertically integrated energy company.
+Macquarie Infrastructure and Real Assets (MIRA) acquired a 31% interest in the group in 2016.

+EPIF's ESG Evaluation of 63 reflects a governance structure that has enabled the group to realize its strategy despite a lack of formal independence.
+It also reflects our view that the company is adequately prepared for potential disruptions despite its exposure to the geopolitical situation that weakens the strategic resilience of some of EPIF's business segments.
+While the group's handling of environmental risk focuses largely on regulatory compliance, EPIF has set decarbonization targets, which it has maintained despite the situation in the European energy sector, and will likely continue to fuel improvements in its environmental performance.
 As for social risk, in our opinion, the group lacks a clear, long-term approach to talent development and places limited emphasis on improving diversity.
+However, we view positively EPIF's role in maintaining energy supply in the regions where it operates.

-That said, the group has recently appointed female CEOs in two of its divisions.
-In addition, we understand that EPIF has a clear commitment to safety.
-Finally, the governance framework reflects a strong shareholder agreement between EPIF and MIRA.
-In our view, the group has made concerted progress on mitigating the key-person risk that came from the dual chairman-CEO role that EPIF's majority owner, Daniel Kretinsky, formerly held, by separating these roles earlier this year.
+The governance framework reflects a strong shareholder agreement between EPIF and MIRA.
+In our view, the group has made concerted progress on mitigating the keyperson risk that came from the dual chairman-CEO role that EPIF's majority owner, Daniel Kretinsky, had held by separating these roles in 2021.
 Nevertheless, we believe that the board, despite its strong industry and regional expertise, lacks independence, diversity, and an effective system of checks and balances.
-These limitations notwithstanding, we acknowledge that the group has demonstrated its proficiency in deal due diligence and execution, and has become a prominent energy infrastructure utility in Central Europe.
-ESG Profile Score 63/100
+Still, the group has demonstrated its proficiency in deal due diligence and execution, and more recently in steering the company through disruptive times, having become a prominent feature in gas transmission and heat infrastructure in Central Europe.

+PRIMARY ANALYST

+Anna Liubachyna

+London + 44 7971 362293 anna.liubachyna@ spglobal.com

+SECONDARY ANALYST

+Pauline Pasquier

+Paris + 33 14 420 6771 pauline.pasquier@ spglobal.com

+Luisina Berberian

+Madrid +34 917-78872 luisina.berberian@ spglobal.com

+RESEARCH CONTRIBUTOR

+Anirban Bandyopadhyay

+CRISIL Global Analytical Centre an S&P Affiliate

+ESG Profile Components (figures subject to rounding)

+Entity-spe Sector/re analysis gion ed and able so -

+E (30%) 33 + E (30%) 32 = Ε 47 65 82

+S (30%) 32 + S (30%) 26 = S 41 57 76

+G (40%) 39 + G (40%) 27 = G 47 (66) 92

+0 20 40 60 80 100

+Entity within its pr sector/region imary Entity's sectors, versus all sector 0 ven sectors. line with inc

+ESG Profile 63